What is Clinical Pilates?

 At your initial 1:1 session, your instructor will take your medical history, assess your injury, posture and any imbalances to develop a combination of exercises that will help you strengthen your weak muscle groups, increase flexibility and regain fluid movement.
 If you are also seeing other Allied Health Professionals at Southside Clinic, we can consult with them to ensure that all approaches and desired outcomes are complimentary to each other.

-At your subsequent visits, your instructor may recommend that you continue with 1:1 private Clinical Pilates sessions for a while, or they may recommend that you visit the 5:1 group Clinical Pilates sessions.
+At your subsequent visits, your instructor may recommend that you continue with 1:1 private Clinical Pilates sessions for a while, or they may recommend that you attend the 5:1 group Clinical Pilates sessions.

 In the 5:1 group Clinical Pilates sessions, you will be exercising with other class participants, however you will all be doing your own individual exercise program, with full supervision by your instructor.